-The papers of John Geoffrey Sharps (1936–2006), the distinguished Gaskell scholar, enthusiast and collector, constitute a major addition to the Library’s world-class holdings relating to Elizabeth Gaskell.
+Papers and collection of John Geoffrey Sharps (1936–2006), the distinguished Gaskell scholar, enthusiast and collector.

 Sharps’s passion for Gaskell research developed early.
-His Oxford B.Litt. thesis formed the foundation of his encyclopaedic book, Mrs Gaskell’s Observation and Invention: a study of her non-biographical works (1970), which remains essential reading for anyone intererested in Gaskell’s work.
+His Oxford B.Litt. thesis formed the foundation of his encyclopaedic book, Mrs Gaskell’s Observation and Invention: A Study of her Non-Biographical Works (1970), which remains essential reading for anyone interested in Gaskell’s work.

 Sharps enthusiastically engaged in literary detective work, scouring the catalogues of booksellers and manuscript dealers, and writing hundreds of letters to libraries and other collectors.
 He built up an impressive Gaskell collection of his own, but was generous in sharing his discoveries with others; his collection is cited in numerous scholarly works on Gaskell.

 Sharps’s collection, generously donated by his widow in 2006, includes: